Dirty Projectors: 2016–2019: Dirty Projectors, Lamp Lit Prose, and new line-up

-Five EPs (2020)
+2020–2025: 5EPs and Song of the Earth

 In 2020, the band announced that it would release five EPs throughout the year, with Longstreth noting: "For me, this cycle of EPs is about growth, transition, liminal space, shifting identity.
 Allen Ginsberg had a phrase, 'first thought, best thought,' to talk about a particular kind of writing — not automatic writing exactly, but quick, spontaneous, trusting.
 For me, these songs are about rediscovering that place, after the stereo ouroboros of the Ivo Shandor [Studio] era (Dirty Projectors & Lamp Lit Prose).
 And I think for us — Felicia, Maia, Kristin, Mike and me — it’s about finding it for the first time: playing, writing, learning together as a new band."

 The first EP, Windows Open was released on March 27, 2020.
 The EP featured lead vocals and writing from Friedman with writing, production, and mixing handled by Longstreth.
 Oliver Hill from Vagabon added string arrangements to the release.
 The second EP, Flight Tower, appeared in May.
 It featured lead vocals from Douglass, and was preceded by the single, "Lose Your Love".
 Outlets like Pitchfork praised Douglass' smooth, cool idiosyncratic vocal contributions.
 Early September the Bossa Nova inspired Super João appeared.
 This was followed by the Earth Crisis EP in October, which featured lead vocals from Slipp and arrangements for string quartet and wind quintet by Longstreth.
 The recordings of these arrangements, which provide the backbone of the EP's sound, were initially made with Chris Taylor in 2008 as orchestral reinterpretations of 2007's Rise Above, and then re-sampled by Longstreth in the production of Earth Crisis.
 The EP was accompanied by a short film directed by Isaiah Saxon.
 The final installment entitled Ring Road, featuring all five members, was released in November.
-The record company compiled all five as the 20-track album 5EPs.
+The record company compiled all five as the 20-track album, 5EPs.

+Following the release of 5EPs, Longstreth worked on an orchestral song cycle, named Song of the Earth, which received its full live debut in March 2024 at a sold-out performance with the Los Angeles Philharmonic at Disney Hall in Los Angeles.
+Prior to this, several work-in-progress performances took place between 2022 and 2024 at the Barbican in London, the Elbphilharmonie in Hamburg and Muziekgebouw aan 't IJ in Amsterdam.

+Inspired by climate change, Longstregth noted: "The need for this music arose in a few days in Fall of 2020, when [my partner] was pregnant with our daughter.
+The fires in California were insane.
+We got on an empty flight to Juneau.
+It was the middle of the pandemic; no one was flying.
+The irony of escaping the fires by burning more carbon."
+In 2024, former member Olga Bell returned to the band's line-up ahead of several Song of the Earth performances, and a full-length studio album of the song cycle, was released in April 2025 on Nonesuch Records.